minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

   )
 ```

 3. Set TCP socket size, adjust all socket size maximums to 128MB or 134217728.
-This is only need set in on-premise side, the cloud side has already set by default
+This is only need set in on-premise side, the cloud side has already set by default.

-- From on-premise side, switch to **opc** user
+- From on-premise side, switch to **opc** user.

 ```
 <copy>sudo vi /etc/sysctl.conf</copy>
 ```

-- Search and modify following entry to the values, save and exit
+- Search and modify following entry to the values, save and exit.

 ```
 <copy>